 data_context_root_dir or a

-data_context_config and either a
+data_context_config and a

 data_context_root_dir should point to the

-DataContextConfig must be defined, as in this example.
+DataContextConfig must be defined.
+See this example.

 checkpoint_name references a checkpoint in the project CheckpointStore defined in the DataContext (which is often the